 Changing the blade of a lawn mower can be a messy business and also a lengthy process.
 But an uneven lawn is very distracting and ruins the beauty of your house and especially if you have OCD.

-We hope all the information has enhanced your knowledge and the steps discussed on how to change lawnmower blades has made you very easy.
+We hope all the information has enhanced your knowledge and the steps discussed on how to change lawn mower blades have made you very easy.
 We highly recommend that you use thick mechanical gloves, working apron, and work in a spot away from kids.

 And most importantly, remember that you are working with blades.
-Even if blade is dull, they can still inflict damage and cause infection.
+Even if the blade is dull, it can still inflict damage and cause infection.
 We suggest that you do the work carefully and safely.

 Hope you’ll enjoy our ”how to remove riding mower blades”-article and you may never conflict in changing a lawn mower blade.